KkingGz/Kabin-AI-Smart-Home-Assistant/README.md

 # Kabin-AI-Smart-Home-Assistant
-this college mini project is an example of a simple code for AI assistant using Python and Arduino UNO R4 WIFI
+this college mini project is an example of a simple code for an AI assistant that involves using an Arduino UNO R4 WiFi and communicating with Python through a Serial API.
-\
-\
-This mini project involves using an Arduino UNO R4 WiFi and communicating with Python through a Serial API.

 It's a great way to learn about cross-platform concepts.
 We hope you find it helpful!